Memphis, TN: United States Fireworks Company

 About Lead and Arsenic

-At this time, the metals of interest are lead and arsenic, but other heavy metals may be present.
+The metals of interest were lead and arsenic, but other heavy metals may also be of interest.
 You can find more information about the health effects of lead and arsenic and how to protect your family online at:

 Lead – www.atsdr.cdc.gov/toxfaqs/tfacts13.pdf